carpentries-incubator/gap-lesson/setup.md

 script which will build most of the packages that require compilation (provided sufficiently many libraries, headers and tools are available).

-Alternatively, you may also install GAP using [Homebrew](http://brew.sh/).
-After installing Homebrew, open the Terminal and call `brew install homebrew/science/gap --with-packages`.
-Please be patient - this may take a while.
-If Homebrew is already installed on your Mac, you may have to call `brew update` first.

 ## Linux

 On Linux, you need to install GAP from source as explained at the